gilgulgamesh/GoldenDict-DeepL/README.md

 In GoldenDict/GoldenDict-ng, press F3 or open Dictionaries settings.
 Add the following settings in the programs panel, the path will be different depends on where you store the script.

 ![Screenshot 2024-02-20 154202](https://github.com/DevJogger/GoldenDict-DeepL/assets/158173870/8931c59d-6ea0-4b09-8756-70647ad67ddb)

+***But rename from DeepL.js to SPECIFIC_LANGUAGE.js

+to make your own,  change MI end EN to your language's code.

+This fork also reformats the usage thing, showing percent instead of the whole fraction.

+Made with an LLM***